irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 we load a dataset using the :func:`load_dataset` function, the SC is built using the triangle-based method.

-In this first example, we build the simplicial complex by finding all the triangles considering them as 2-simplices.
+In this first example, we build the SC by finding all the triangles considering them as 2-simplices.

 >>> sc = read_csv(